Adopting a Baby in California: What Are Your Options?

 If the fost-to-adopt road sounds like the right path to you and your family, then be sure to read up on what’s required from you and how it may work from start to finish.
 There are a number of key steps that must be completed when first beginning the fost-to-adopt process.

-- Fill out and submit an application packet.
-During the individual orientation, we explain the process and requirements in detail, provide documentation to comply with state regulations and discuss the S.A.F.E.
-Home Study (Note: the S.A.F.E Home Study is not completed at the orientation, and typically requires at least two home visits for completion).
+- Fill out and submit an inquiry form.
+During the individual orientation, we explain the process and requirements in detail and provide documentation to comply with state regulations.

 - AFS conducts an in-depth family assessment including a family evaluation, home visits and personal interviews with every potential Resource Family.
 During the assessment process, AFS carefully considers the abilities and preferences expressed by the family and the unique needs of the foster child.